ubisoft/ubisoft-laforge-ZeroEGGS/README.md

 | Neutral      | 11.13                 | Tired | 7.13          |
 | Old          | 11.37                 | Total | 134.65        |

+### Access to the data
-> This repository contains large file, e.g. `data/zeggs_data.zip` (2.8 GB).
+> This repository contains large files.
 In order to clone this repository including
-> the
-> complete zip files, you need to use [git lfs](https://github.com/git-lfs/git-lfs/wiki/Installation).
+> the the large zip files, you need to use [git lfs](https://github.com/git-lfs/git-lfs/wiki/Installation).

+The speech and gesture data are contained in the `./data/Zeggs_data.zip`, `./data/Zeggs_data.z01`, and `./data/Zeggs_data.z02` files.
+You must put all of these parts to the same folder, and extract `.zip` file by WinRAR or Winzip.

+When you extract the zip file, there are two folders:

+- `original` folder contains the original data where the animation and audio files are in their raw version and not processed.

+- `clean` contains aligned animation and audio data and without unwanted audio of other speaker.
+For more details on how these files have been processed check `data_pipeline.py`

+All the animation sequences are in the BVH file format and all the audio data are in WAV format.

 ## Data Preparation